Stanford University student housing: The Row

-The Row is made up of 36 student-managed houses, from the Cowell Cluster to the Lake Houses and all along Mayfield Avenue, with a total population of a little over 1600 students.
+The neighborhood called "the Row" is an area that the University subdivided and leased to faculty and Greek organizations to build their own houses.
+In the subsequent decades, the University terminated leases and acquired ownership of all of the fraternity and sorority chapter houses.
+These, in addition to houses constructed by the University, today comprise 36 student-managed houses, from the Cowell Cluster to the Lake Houses and all along Mayfield Avenue, with a total population of a little over 1600 students.
 Houses range in occupancy from 30 to 65.
 Out of the 35 Row houses, there are seven co-ops in which the students do their own cooking and cleaning (Synergy, Columbae, 576 Alvarado, Hammarskjold, Enchanted Broccoli Forest, Terra, and Kairos), 19 self-ops in which the cooking is done by a hired cook, and nine Greek houses.
-All of the row houses are owned by the university, except 550 Mayfield which was formerly home to fraternity members of Sigma Chi.
+All of the row houses are owned by the university, the final acquisition being 550 Lasuen in 2023, which was formerly owned by the alumni of the Stanford chapter of the Sigma Chi fraternity.

 All Row houses set and collect their own board bills.
 To accomplish this, a Resident Assistant is selected by the Associate Director on the Row and each Row house has Student Managers (selected by their peers) to oversee the operations of the house.
 The Assistant Director for Student Management, located in the Row Office, oversees and advises Student Managers.
 Many of the row houses also have eating associates who are students living elsewhere but choose to participate in a row house.

 Student Managers are part of the residence staff leadership team which is coordinated by the Resident Assistant (RA).
 As a part of the house leadership team they are expected to maintain regular communication with each other, the RA, the residents and to engage residents in the important decisions about house management and the use of house monies.

 Many of the Stanford row houses have hosted different organizations throughout the years.
-Current day Haus Mitteleuropa originally housed the Delta Delta Delta sorority and Slavianskii Dom originally housed the Alpha Phi sorority.
+What is currently The Warehaus originally housed the Delta Delta Delta sorority and Slavianskii Dom originally housed the Alpha Phi sorority.